Below is the step by step process for how we did our own wedding flowers using FiftyFlowers for our wedding (with pictures).

-I did some research on DIY wedding flowers and decided to go that route for our wedding.
+I did some research on DIY wedding flowers and decided to go the DIY route for our wedding last December.

 Working with a florist did not fit in our wedding budget and I was excited to do our own flowers!